 Alison Bone, Postgraduate Diploma/Master of Science in Nursing Programme (Maternal and Child Health Nursing)

 ‘I found the Postgraduate Diploma in Nursing to be student centred with personal and professional development individualised to each student.
 It was a challenging journey of discovery, of knowledge acquisition, reflection and analysis of practice.
 Subsequent changes in practice reflect the patient centred ethos of the programme.
-The supportive and enthusiastic learning environment in WIT and the ongoing encouragement of both my Academic and Clinical Supervisors were fundamental to achieving the learning outcomes of the programme’.
+The supportive and enthusiastic learning environment here and the ongoing encouragement of both my Academic and Clinical Supervisors were fundamental to achieving the learning outcomes of the programme’.

 Nora Flynn, Postgraduate Diploma in Nursing (Medical Surgical Nursing)